A topic from the subject of Calibration in Chemistry.

 Procedure:

-1. Prepare the standard solutions: Prepare a series of standard solutions with known concentrations of the analyte of interest.
+1. Prepare standard solutions: Prepare a series of standard solutions with accurately known concentrations of the analyte.
+The range of concentrations should span the expected concentration range of your unknown samples.
+Record the exact concentration of each standard solution.

-2. Zero the spectrophotometer: Fill a cuvette with deionized water and place it in the spectrophotometer.
-Adjust the wavelength to the desired measurement wavelength.
-Set the absorbance to zero.
+2. Blank the spectrophotometer (Zeroing): Fill a cuvette with deionized water (the blank).
+Place the cuvette in the spectrophotometer.
+Select the desired wavelength.
+Set the absorbance to zero (or 100% transmittance) using the instrument's blank function.
+This is crucial for accurate readings.

 Share on: